+If the NG-RAN node supports A-IoT and is communicating directly with an AIOTF, as specified in TS 23.369 [z], the RAN Configuration Update procedure, as depicted in Figures 8.7.2.2-x and 8.7.2.3-x and specified in the respective sections, is executed between the NG-RAN node and the AIOTF.

 8.7.2.2 Successful Operation

-Figure 8.7.2.2-1: RAN configuration update: successful operation
+Figure 8.7.2.2-1: RAN configuration update: successful operation with the AMF

+Figure 8.7.2.2-x: RAN configuration update: successful operation with the AIOTF

+If the RAN Configuration Update procedure is executed between the NG-RAN node and the AMF:

 The NG-RAN node initiates the procedure by sending a RAN CONFIGURATION UPDATE message to the AMF including an appropriate set of updated configuration data that it has just taken into operational use.
 The AMF responds with a RAN CONFIGURATION UPDATE ACKNOWLEDGE message to acknowledge that it successfully updated the configuration data.
 If an information element is not included in the RAN CONFIGURATION UPDATE message, the AMF shall interpret that the corresponding configuration data is not changed and shall continue to operate the NG-C interface with the existing related configuration data.